 The vegan pioneers didn't know what we know today.
 We have no need to kill other animals to obtain a nutrient (a nutrient that their diet was supplemented with) when we can obtain nutrients directly from plants, or a plant-sourced or synthetic supplement.
 (If you read labels, you will find that non-vegan foods are also fortified).
-(Instead of eating cows that are supplemented with B12, we can just consume inexpensive, lab-grown nuggets or liquid drops.)
-Vitamin B12 and other nutrients are becoming lacking in our soils.
+(Instead of eating cows that are supplemented with B12, we can easily consume inexpensive, lab-grown nuggets or liquid drops (and proven effective), or food-sources like duckweed or chlorella.)
 Furthermore, it's now recommended that any adult over the age of 50 take a Vitamin B12 supplement, as generally people lose their ability (with age) to absorb B12.
 “As a result, the Institute of Medicine recommends that adults older than 50 years obtain most of their vitamin B12 from vitamin supplements or fortified foods.”
 Source ~ We need a minuscule amount of B12 and it's unreasonable to kill cows to get it.
 Nor do we have to kill animals to get the Vitamin D they made from sunshine exposure on their skin, when we (because we're also animals) can (and should) do the same thing in our own bodies, (without burning our skin.)
 Alternatively, vegans can eat mushrooms exposed to ultra-violet light, and take a vegan vitamin D supplement.
-I suggest taking a supplement (plant sourced; not derived from lanolin/wool) for all vegans, especially for those age 50+, children building strong bones and teeth (and for rickets prevention), people with lowered immune system function who too frequently contract colds/flu/infections, and those who get little or no sunshine exposure on their skin.
+I suggest taking a supplement (plant sourced; not derived from lanolin/wool) for all vegans, especially for those age 50+, children building strong bones and teeth (and for rickets prevention), people with lowered immune system function who frequently contract colds/flu/infections, and those who get little or no sunshine exposure on their skin.
 Vitamin D is hardly found in vegan food (because it's the sunshine vitamin).
 It is important for building strong bones and for immune system support.

 I first stopped eating animals at age 12 (when my brother mentioned that 'meat' is a dead animal), prior to becoming fully vegan.
 In those early years, I remember not knowing if I could thrive without animal products, though that never stopped me.
 (My parents tell me when I was a girl, I was unmovable in my position of not eating animals or hidden bits of them.)
 There was no information, or internet, or others who felt the same.